dekamz/SagarDhadkeTech/wp-content/plugins/essential-blocks/readme.txt

 ###⚙️ BLOCKS CONTROL OPTION
 Enable and disable individual blocks to make your page loading faster and smoother.
 You can deactivate unnecessary blocks to keep the site lightweight.

+###🚀 ASSET REGENERATION
+Keep your website's loading speed fast and secure against heavy scripts and CSS files with the Asset Regeneration feature.

+###🖊️ COMPATIBILITY WITH GOOGLE FONTS
+Choose any Google Font you prefer from a collection of 1,000+ font families availavle using Essential Blocks.
+Now, you can give your websites a customized look with stunning typographies.

 ###💻 RESPONSIVE ON ALL DEVICES
 Directly from your Gutenberg block editor, you can control each block’s responsiveness individually.
 With flexible responsive customization options, make your website user friendly for all devices.

+###🎯 STUNNING GUTENBERG TEMPLATES
+Explore and get access to 1,000+ ready, Gutenberg templates that were created using Essential Blocks for your block editor.
+You can customize the templates just the way you want, upload the designs to cloud solution, and collaborate with your team with ease.

 ###💫 ADVANCED ANIMATION FEATURE
 With our latest exclusive feature, the animation you can design every block with a stunning animated appearance.
 Grab users’ attention instantly with eye-catching animations, transitions, and many more.